makew0rld/amfora/README.md

 The project keeps many standard terminal keybindings and is intuitive.
 Press <kbd>?</kbd> inside the application to pull up the help menu with a list of all the keybindings, and <kbd>Esc</kbd> to leave it.
 If you have used Bombadillo you will find it similar.

-It is designed with large or fullscreen terminals in mind.
-For optimal usage, make your terminal fullscreen.
-It was also designed with a dark background terminal in mind, but please file an issue if the colour choices look bad on your terminal setup.
+It is designed with large terminals in mind, but should look and work well at any reasonable terminal size.

 It was tested with left-to-right languages, and will likely not work as well with right-to-left languages like Arabic.

 ## Features / Roadmap
 Features in *italics* are in the master branch, but not in the latest release.